dadoomer/personal-website/content/post/2021-02-05-python-sketchs/index.md

 ## Backend

-In this case we use a dummy back-end which manipulates AST's in a predefined way.
+In this case we use a simple enumerative back-end synthesizer to manipulate AST's in a predefined way.
 While limited in its usability, it shows that actual program synthesis techniques can be easily incorporated.
+The source-code for this can be consulted in the repository at the bottom.

+For the sake of conciseness in this summary document we show a simple hard-coded manipulation of the AST:

 ```
 ...